 There is no doubt about it, when you feel good about who you are and what you’re doing, you end up experiencing a natural drive to be more productive.

 Being more productive in turn makes you feel even better about yourself, placing you into a cycle of feel-goods and positivity.

 - You live in a cleaner environment that helps to make you feel better and lift you out of the funk.

 - You want to keep being productive and accomplishing tasks, making you feel more capable.

 - You remember more, enabling you to learn more efficiently which directly relates to achieving higher grades in school and promotions or recognition at work.

 All of which contribute to enhancing your self-esteem.

 Improves your perception

 When you have a healthy level of self-esteem, your perception of yourself and the world improves.
 Your circumstances seem more manageable.
-You’re relationships improve, making you feel not so alone and isolated.
+Your relationships improve, making you feel not so alone and isolated.
 Your work and/or school environment improves, giving you more confidence.
 Everything in your life starts to improve.

 Improve how people treat you